Surfing in Portugal – The Best Spots, Seasons & Waves for Every Level

-But you wouldn’t want to be caught on the Nazare trench come October, where the biggest swells on the planet crash over the headlands.
-Similarly, intermediate and expert riders will find loads to like in Portuguese surf destinations like Ericeira and Porto.
+At the same time, you definitely wouldn’t want to be caught on the Nazare trench come October, where the biggest swells on the planet crash over the headlands.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This guide is a part of our larger ultimate guide to surfing in Europe
+>>This guide is a part of our larger ultimate guide to surfing in Europe

 Surfing Portugal at a glance